raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ...
 ```

-Fortunately, we can create this enumeration without manually replacing elements or faffing about with `at` and `mapGeneratorWith`, by writing a recursive generator:
+Fortunately, we can create this enumeration without manually replacing elements or faffing about with `at` and `mapWith`, by writing a recursive generator:

 ```javascript
 function * productsOfProducts () {